rfl-urbaniak/coherence/index.md

 ### Building BNs

-Let's work through the example of the Sally Clark BN
+Let's work through the example of the Sally Clark BN.

 First, build the DAGs.